-Authorities seized a 45-ton Panther tank, a flak cannon and multiple other World War II-era military weapons in a raid on a 78-year-old collector's home in northern Germany, prosecutors said July 3.
+In 2015, authorities seized a 45-ton Panther tank, a flak cannon and multiple other World War II-era military weapons in a raid on a 78-year-old collector's home in northern Germany.

-Kiel prosecutor Birgit Hess said the collector is being investigated for possibly violating German weapons laws but remains free while the probe is ongoing.
+Kiel prosecutor Birgit Hess said the collector was being investigated for possibly violating German weapons laws but remains free while the probe is ongoing.

 The collector's attorney, Peter Gramsch, told media all the items were properly demilitarized and registered.

 Prosecutor Hess said that she did not know whether the main gun on the tank could fire, but it didn't appear to be properly registered and an independent expert said it wasn't properly demilitarized.

 News reports indicated the collector came to authorities' attention in an investigation into black market Nazi-era art that in May 2015, turned up two massive bronze horse statues that once stood in front of Adolf Hitler's chancellery.
 Those were in the possession of another man, who maintains he is the rightful owner.

 The tank owner has made no secret of his collection, openly talking about the Panther and other items in media reports following the May revelation of the art investigation.

 Now, after six years, prosecutors and defense lawyers negotiated possible penalties, including a suspended sentence and a fine of up to €500,000 (£427,000).
 At the July 2021 court hearing in the city of Kiel, lawyers were trying to determine whether the man's military collection had violated Germany's War Weapons Control Act.
 The act regulates the manufacture, sale, and transport of weapons of war.